gravitational/workshop/gravity101.md

 node-1$ gravity resource get tokens --user=agent@example.com
 ```

-We can see that our token appears in the table.
+We can see that our token appears in the table, alongside a default token.

 ## Upgrading The Cluster